 Pay attention to ambient light

-Your projector uses light to display images, so it’s important to pay attention to how much external light will be present when you’re setting up your digital decorations – especially if your projector has a lower lumen count.
+Your projector uses light to display images, so it’s important to pay attention to how much external light will be present when you’re setting up your decorations – especially if your projector has a lower lumen count.
 While it’s often impossible to make things completely dark, as a rule of thumb, the darker you can make your environment, the better.

 If there’s a lot of exterior light shining on or near your window, you’ll want to turn it off.
 Try replacing your porch light with a darker, Halloween-colored bulb for the night (reds and oranges work great for this purpose), and use a spooky lamp on an outside porch table to give you extra ambient brightness if needed.
 If you need to keep some lights on inside your house, pull any blinds that are near the window you’re displaying onto.
 You can also hang a dark sheet or blackout curtains in key locations to block out light that may interfere with your projector.
 For example, if you’re running your projector in your dining room but need to keep your living room lights on, try hanging a curtain in the door or archway between the two rooms to block the light.

-Finding the right angle
+Finding the correct angle

 When projecting onto windows, you’ll want to pay special attention to the location of your projector.
 Or, more specifically, your projector’s beam.
 If you point your projector directly at a window, your viewers may be able to see the bright beam of light coming from the machine.
-In the world of projecting, this is called “hot spotting”, and it can provide a less-than-desirable effect that can spoil your illusion.
+In the world of projecting, this is called “hot spotting,” and it can provide a less-than-desirable effect that can spoil your illusion.

 If you run into this issue, take a look at your projected image from the vantage point of your viewers and think about how you can adjust the position of your projector to hide its light beam.
 Instead of placing your projector on a surface that’s level with your window’s frame, try resting it on a low table and pointing it up toward the window.
 Or, depending on the setup of your room and furniture, you can also position the projector higher and angle the beam down or place it off to the side and angle it toward your window.
 Since your image is now being projected onto your surface at an angle, it may look like a distorted trapezoid.
-However, many projectors have a feature called “keystone correction” that will allow you to correct this.
+However, many projectors have a feature called “keystone correction” that will allow you to change this.
 By adjusting the keystoning on your projector, you’ll be able to adjust the proportion of your image, allowing it to display properly even when not pointed directly at your surface.

 * When rotating your projector onto its side, be sure to check that its cooling system can handle operating on its side without damaging it!
 If all of its vents are on the side, make sure that it’s propped up on a surface that’s secure but still allows airflow.